TownyAdvanced/TownyResources/README.md

 ### Player Resource Extraction Limits
 ###### Resource Categories
 - Extraction is limited per resource category.
 - Example: The resource category of "Common Rocks" contains both EARTH and COBBLESTONE.
-Extracting either of those items counts towards the daily limit (in this case 6 stacks).
+Extracting either of those items counts towards the daily limit.
 ###### Limit Schedule
-- Extraction is limited per day.
+- Extraction is limited per *Towny* day.
-- The extraction records of all players are reset at Towny New Day.
+- The daily extraction limits of all players are reset at *Towny* New Day.
 ###### Information
 - When a player hits their daily extraction limit for a particular category of material, they will see an information bar message.
 Example:
-  > Daily Extraction limit reached for Beetroot (64)
+  > Daily extraction limit reached for Beetroot (64)
 ###### Limit Mechanisms
 - Resources can only be extracted in the following circumstances:
   - Block Drops: